krispir/cpc/README.md

 # The cpc package

 The purpose of the cpc package is primarily to characterize the peaks detected using a separate peak detection method.
-Currently the only supported preprocessing software is XCMS.
+The peak characteristics can then be used to assess the quality of the reported peaks and filter those that subseed user defined thresholds.
+The cpc package is fully integrated into a normal XCMS workflow and takes an *XCMSnExp* object containing peak information generated using XCMS as argument.

 # Installation instructions